Saint Augustine's University (North Carolina): Student activities

-St. Augustine has over 30 student organizations, including fraternities and sororities.
+Until the 2025–26 academic year, Saint Augustine's had a variety of student organizations and local chapters of five fraternities and three sororities.

 Athletics

 Until 2024, Saint Augustine's competed in the NCAA Division II in the Central Intercollegiate Athletic Association.
-In December 2024, the CIAA indefinitely suspended St. Augustine's from conference participation for noncompliance with NCAA and CIAA requirements, and revoked its membership in June 2025.
+In December 2024, the CIAA indefinitely suspended Saint Augustine's from conference participation for noncompliance with NCAA and CIAA requirements and revoked its membership in June 2025.